joachimbbp/spritefire/devnotes.md

     Total Time for full offline test:  4.360724434016666 minutes

     Calling it for now as I want to go work on some other projects but there's still some work to be done (see "next features" section)

+    Actually, did a bit more work on this.
+Once compiled, the program seems to be much more stable.
+Offline tests went great.
+Total Time for full offline test:  21.236245025 minutes
+    Moving forward I will use smaller clips for dogfooding and always with a compiled executable until I can get the code more stable.